 |iPhone 12 mini||7:28|

-While they don’t feature the largest batteries, iPhones manage to offer some of the best battery life of any phones on the market.
-Unfortunately, that trend took a bit of a hit this year; the iPhone 12’s move to 5G was a bumpy one with all but the iPhone 12 Pro Max showing a massive drop off in battery life compared to their predecessors.
+While they don’t feature the largest batteries, iPhones still manage to be among the phones with the best battery life most years, and with the iPhone 13 was back in a big way.
+That trend took a bit of a hit with the iPhone 12; Apple's move to 5G was a bumpy one with all but the iPhone 12 Pro Max showing a massive drop-off in battery life compared to their predecessors.

-However, before you go snapping up an iPhone 11 Pro Max, there is an easy way to turn off 5G on an iPhone 12, and, as you can see on our chart, this simple change nearly brings us back to parity with the iPhone 11 series.
-While it’s annoying to lose 5G, users in most areas won't see a significant speed boost from 5G coverage yet and the extra battery life should make for an easy tradeoff.
+However, before you go selling your iPhone 12, there is an easy way to turn off 5G on an iPhone, and, as you can see on our chart, this simple change nearly brings us back to parity with the iPhone 11 series.
+Unfortunately, we are now seeing a repeat performance of this problem with the iPhone SE (2022), which only managed to outlast the iPhone 12 mini.

-It probably goes without saying, but with the iPhone, you aren’t just getting some of the best battery life, but one of the best smartphones overall.
+It probably goes without saying, but with the iPhone, you aren’t just getting one of the phones with the best battery life, but one of the best smartphones overall.
 The unmatched performance and software support coupled with the excellent cameras make an iPhone an easy recommendation for anyone looking for more than just all-day endurance.

 Samsung Galaxy phones with the best battery life